hastexo/hastexo-xblock/README.md

 stack is resumed automatically.
 They are connected to the same training environment they were working with before, in the *same state* they left it in.

+## Running tests

+For now, one must run the provided unit tests (which are currently limited to tasks) from the edxapp virtualenv, as deployed by fullstack.
+Thus, on such a
+box:

+    $ sudo /edx/bin/python.edxapp -m unittest hastexo.tests.unit.test_tasks

+Or,

+    $ cd /edx/app/edxapp/hastexo-xblock
+    $ /edx/app/edxapp/venvs/edxapp/bin/nosetests hastexo/tests -v

 ## License